-Cash used in financing activities:
+Cash provided by (used in) financing activities:

-During the first quarter of 2012, we paid \$56.4 million to repurchase for cancellation 6.0 million subordinate voting shares in the open market under our new NCIB.
-In the first quarter of 2011, we did not repurchase any subordinate voting shares under our previous NCIB that expired in August 2011.
-We also paid \$3.0 million (first quarter of 2011 - \$7.7 million) for the purchase of subordinate voting shares in the open market by a trustee to satisfy the delivery of subordinate voting shares under our equity-based compensation plans.
+During the second quarter of 2012, we paid \$36.2 million to repurchase for cancellation 4.6 million subordinate voting shares in the open market under our NCIB.
+As of June 30, 2012, we have paid \$92.6 million, including transaction fees, to repurchase for cancellation a total of 10.6 million shares at a weighted average price of \$8.73 per share under the NCIB since its commencement in February 2012.
+For the second quarter and first half of 2011, we did not repurchase any subordinate voting shares under our previous NCIB that expired in August 2011.
+In the second quarter and first half of 2012, we also paid \$0.8 million and \$3.8 million, respectively (second quarter and first half of 2011 - \$1.6 million and \$9.3 million, respectively), for the purchase of subordinate voting shares in the open market by a trustee to satisfy the delivery of subordinate voting shares under our equity-based compensation plans.